 109.4 Work commencing before permit issuance.
-Any person who commences work requiring a permit on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the necessary permits shall be subject to a an investigation fee established by the applicable governing authority that shall be in addition to the required permit fees.
+Any person who commences any work before obtaining the necessary permits shall be subject to a an investigation fee established by the applicable governing authority that shall be in addition to the required permit fees.
 The minimum investigation fee shall be equal to the amount of the permit fee required by this code.
 The payment of such fee shall not exempt any person from compliance with all other provisions of this code nor from any penalty prescribed by law.